 The Series 4 was the first Apple Watch to get a substantial redesign — with a larger display and slimmed down bezels — and it looks identical to the Series 5, SE and Series 6 that followed it.
 Like the Series 5, the Series 4 has been antiquated for a few years and the deals mostly aren't great enough to justify getting such an old smartwatch.
 Apple does sell refurbished models, however.

 Should you buy?
 No. It's too old and you can get a better/newer smartwatch for basically the same price.

-The Series 3 is still the most entry-level smartwatch that Apple sells — it is $80 cheaper than the Apple Watch SE.
-The main thing is that the Series 3 is now four years old and still has the old design — which feels really old.
-It has a built-in GPS and an optical heart sensor, just like the one found in the Series SE, so it's good for fitness tracking and it's also able to record your heart rate, but lacks the always-on altimeter and the built-in compass, so it's probably not as great of hikers and outdoors enthusiasts.
+As of fall 2022, Apple has officially stopped selling the Series 3.
+The five-year old smartwatch has a dated design that feels really old.
+It has a built-in GPS and an optical heart sensor so it's decent for fitness tracking, but lacks an always-on altimeter or built-in compass, so it's probably not as great of hikers and outdoors enthusiasts.
 You can also only buy the Series 3 in a GPS-only model.

 As we continuously get closer to September (the month where Apple typically announces new Apple Watch models), you can get a really good deal on an existing model.
 We round up the latest deals on all the Apple Watch models, from the Series 7 to the Series 3.

 New to wearing an Apple Watch?
 Here are some of the best features and tricks that'll get your Apple Watch working for you.